Glacier Bay Tours: Juneau & Sitka, Alaska

 Glacier Bay National Park is a homeland, a living laboratory, a national park, a designated wilderness, a biosphere reserve, and a world heritage site.
 From the marine park sheltering humpback whales, seals and puffins, past its emerald–green forests to its snow-capped mountains and spectacular glaciers, the Glacier Bay wildness is remote, dynamic and intact.
 It is located in the northernmost section of the Alaskan panhandle, between the Gulf of Alaska and Canada, nearest to the city of Juneau, the capital of Alaska.
 This tour visits three locations – Juneau, Glacier Bay and Sitka.

 We start the tour in Juneau, the state capital.
 There is no road access to Juneau, which keeps the city isolated and unique.
 The Juneau Icefield towers above the city, and our first hike will take us to see a finger of the icefield reaching down towards the sea in the Mendenhall Glacier.
-Next day we board a ferry to the town of Gustavus, considered the gateway to Glacier Bay National Park and Preserve.
+Next day, we fly to the town of Gustavus, considered the gateway to Glacier Bay National Park and Preserve.
 Glacier Bay Lodge is the crown jewel of the Mission 66 initiative to build roads, hiking trails, visitor centers and lodges in America’s National Parks.
 The architecture reflects the cultural and scenic heritage of Glacier Bay and its Tlingit influence.
 This will be our home for two nights, as we explore by boat and by boot the surrounding wilderness and waterways that make up the national park.